-How to get a cleaning certification
+How to get cleaning certification

 - Step 1: Identify the type of cleaning certificate you need.

-- Step 2: Prepare the requirements for your chosen certification.
+- Step 2: Prepare the course requirements.

 - Step 3: Apply for your desired cleaning certification.

-- Step 4: Undergo cleaning training.
+- Step 4: Undergo cleaning certification training.

 - Extra step: Take the certification exam, and aim for a passing score!